IMOP-lab/CodimNet/README.md

 ![](tables/Hold-Out%20Validation.jpg)

-Figure 4: Visualize the ND-PINN structure.
+Figure 4: Comparison of CodimNet and other methods for AD diagnosis on the CAUEEG dataset using a fixed hold-out validation approach with EEG data.